philippkahr/docs-content/manage-data/ingest/transform-enrich/ingest-lag.md

 # Ingest Lag

-Ingest lag is a recurring topic that deserves its own section.
-The goal is simple: calculate the time it takes from when a document is read to when it is received by Elasticsearch.
+Ingest lag is the time it takes from when a document is read to when it is received by {{es}}.
 Store this value in minutes, seconds, or milliseconds, and use it to create visualizations and alerts.

 The basic calculation is: